 The best candidates are incoming freshmen, transfer students or underclassmen who can make the most of several years of participation in our active group.
 We are individuals, working on a common endeavor of making the most of our college years.
 Many of us work during the school year, some join athletic clubs or teams, and we maintain a house GPA well above the Men's Average and among the highest of the fraternity averages.
 Did you know?
 Greeks graduate faster than the average student, and with higher GPAs.
 Sound like a path you may want to explore?
 We want to meet you.

-Call or write Marc to make that first connection.
+Call or write Gandhi or Brian to make that first connection.

 Treasurer Abhik Mahakul mahak01 (at) umn.edu (630) 770-4839 Majoring in Electrical Engineering, Abhik is a junior, can eat a hotdog in one bite (why would he admit to this?) and follows the Indiana Pacers and Indianapolis Colts.

-IFC Relations Isaac Sorensen soren804 (at) umn.edu (651) 356-1004 Majoring in Economics and Poli Sci, sophomore Isaac is from Woodbury, and lends a diplomatic sense to our inter-Greek relations.
+Scholarship Isaac Sorensen soren804 (at) umn.edu (651) 356-1004 Majoring in Poli Sci, junior Isaac is from Woodbury, and holds the golden key to our members-only test file.

-Brothers, you've simply been amazing, once again.
-We will complete the last touches of our house-wide renovation this Fall, after two years of non-stop, sometimes invasive contractor work.
+Alumni, you've simply been amazing, once again.
+We will complete the last touches of our house-wide renovation this Fall, after three years of work.
 But in the end, it's made for a much more comfortable chapter building for our boys.
-We're proudly showing the building and our growing chapter during the official reception on August 7, 2015, when our national General Convention is in town.
-It will be a busy week, and we certainly could use your help with crowd control and answering questions.
-Be there by 6:30PM on the 7th, and be sure to park in one of the nearby ramps or lots.
-Even though we have the biggest parking lot on campus, we need the space for the crowd on this day.
+The entire national fraternity of 90 chapters visited our building and our growing chapter during the official reception in 2015, when our national General Convention was in town.
+We look forward to Homecoming, Oktoberfest and our annual spring Founders' Day - or whenever you stop by.

 Watch this space for an announcement of the next alumni reception.
-We'll be honoring all our donors and volunteers, providing house tours and introducing our actives once the Convention is a fond memory.
+We'll be honoring all our donors and volunteers, providing house tours and introducing our actives.

 Some of you have especially fond memories of living in the house, and in a particular room.
 By popular demand, we are now naming each room after the generous alumnus donor who wishes to memorialize his name or nickname on the new bedroom door.
 Here are the bedrooms and common rooms that are still available for naming: